dSunny90/SendingState/README.md

 }
 ```

-> Why: nonisolated allows callers to obtain and invoke configurer without an implicit hop, while the body still updates UI safely on MainActor.
+> Why: `nonisolated` allows callers to obtain and invoke configurer without an implicit hop, while the body still updates UI safely on `MainActor`.

 ### 2) `Boundable` (now Sendable)

-Because `Boundable` conforms to Sendable, a class-based ViewModel must ensure thread safety.
-If you keep it as a class, declare `@unchecked Sendable` and protect all mutable state (e.g., with NSLock).
+Because `Boundable` conforms to `Sendable`, a class-based view model must ensure thread safety.
+If you keep it as a class, declare `@unchecked Sendable` and protect all mutable state (e.g., with `NSLock`).
 Avoid storing UI objects inside.

 ```swift
 public final class MyViewModel: @unchecked Sendable, Boundable {